-Food challenges are special tests that confirm whether your child currently has or may have outgrown a food allergy.
-Once your child has undergone allergy testing for a food allergy, the food challenge can be done to demonstrate that the tests were relevant.
-More commonly, the food challenge can be done to show that the food allergy has gone away.
+More commonly, allergists conduct food challenges to show that a food allergy has gone away.
 Food challenges are also done to introduce highly allergic foods to young children in the hopes that early introduction will prevent a food allergy from developing.

 During a food challenge, your child will be asked to consume increasing doses of a food that is believed to cause an allergic reaction.
 If your child has a reaction during the food challenge, he or she will receive immediate treatment.
 The test usually lasts a few hours.